 What is an Elephant?

 Elephants are the world’s largest land mammals.
 A mammal is a species that is born and not hatched from an egg.
 Mammals have lungs that breathe air.
-When a female mammal gives birth, their bodies produce milk to feed their babies.
+When female mammal gives birth, their bodies produce milk to feed their babies.
 Humans are also mammals.

-A well-known prehistoric ancestor to the elephant is a woolly mammoth.
+A well-known prehistoric ancestor to the elephant is the woolly mammoth.

 The scientific name for an African Elephant is Loxodonta africana, and the scientific name for an Asian Elephant is Elephas Maximus.